wp-slimstat/wp-slimstat/readme.txt

 = Main features =
 * Get access to real-time access log, measure server latency, track page events, keep an eye on your bounce rate and much more.
 * Add shortcodes to your website to display reports in widgets or directly in posts and pages.
+* Fully compliant with the European GDPR guidelines.
+You can test your website at [cookiebot.com](https://www.cookiebot.com/en/).
 * Exclude users from statistics collection based on various criteria, including; user roles, common robots, IP subnets, admin pages, country, etc.
 * Export your reports to CSV, generate user heatmaps or get daily emails right in your mailbox (via premium add-ons).
 * Compatible with W3 Total Cache, WP SuperCache, CloudFlare and most caching plugins.